 75 feet is the height of Mackinac Island’s Sugar Loaf

 The towering limestone stack in the middle of Mackinac Island is one of many impressive rock formations located within Mackinac Island State Park.
-The origin of Mackinac Island’s Sugar Loaf is the source of Native American legend.
+The origin of Mackinac Island’s Sugar Loaf is the stuff of legend.

 This list of Mackinac Island numbers could go on infinitely.
-For now, here are just a few more…
+For now, here are 16 more…